Standard II.C. Student Support Services

 Students are able to electronically apply for and track their progress in qualifying for student financial aid.
 Submitting the FAFSA for federal student aid also provides for the student to be considered for the California Board of Governors Fee Waiver.
 Once submitted, students may track their progress online through their student portal to know if further documentation is still required as well as to view when they are funded and when funds are available for them to access.

-Disabled Student Programs and Services (DSPS) provides a variety of support services, academic strategies courses, access to technology, and outreach and in-reach efforts to encourage students to apply for services so that students with disabilities and medical conditions have equal access to all of the College's curricular and extracurricular activities as per the mission of the College ( II.C.3-19).
+Accessibility Resource Centers for Students (DSPS) provides a variety of support services, academic strategies courses, access to technology, and outreach and in-reach efforts to encourage students to apply for services so that students with disabilities and medical conditions have equal access to all of the College's curricular and extracurricular activities as per the mission of the College ( II.C.3-19).

 In order to assure equitable access for students with disabilities, the College works with DSPS leaders to identify campus wide remedies and accommodations such as facilities modifications, alternate media and captioning, classroom accommodations, and technologically appropriate tools and devices.
 Assistance with completing assessment, orientation, and identifying accommodations needs is also provided.
 In consultation with DSPS, the College also provides non-classroom related accommodations as many students with disabilities participate in sports, debate, music, dance and other competitive teams in addition to Student Life activities, such as clubs and student leadership.